apache/dolphinscheduler/docs/docs/en/guide/datasource/ssh.md

 - Password: Set the password to connect to SSH
 - Public Key: Set the public key to connect to SSH

+## Native Supported

+- No, read section example in [pseudo-cluster](../installation/pseudo-cluster.md) `Download Plugins Dependencies` section to activate this datasource.